infotexture/ot-mkdocs-demo/docs/resources/conref-task.md

     -   **Note:** In earlier versions of DITA-OT \(2.4–3.4\), use the double-hyphen option syntax dita --uninstall.
 In DITA-OT 2.0–2.3, use the single-hyphen form: dita

-1. Download the dita-ot-3.6.zip package from the project website at [dita-ot.org/download](https://www.dita-ot.org/download).
+1. Download the dita-ot-4.0.2.zip package from the project website at [dita-ot.org/download](https://www.dita-ot.org/download).

 2. Open a command prompt or terminal session.

     -   input-file is the DITA map or DITA file that you want to process.
     -   format is the output format \(transformation type\).
-This argument corresponds to the common parameter transtype.
+This argument corresponds to the common parameter [transtype](../parameters/parameters-base.md#transtype).
 Use the same values as for the transtype build parameter, for example html5 or pdf.

     -   format is the output format \(transformation type\).
-This argument corresponds to the common parameter transtype.
+This argument corresponds to the common parameter [transtype](../parameters/parameters-base.md#transtype).
 Use the same values as for the transtype build parameter, for example html5 or pdf.

         You can create plug-ins to add new output formats; by default, the following values are available: